 Save Your Smile From Infection & Extraction

-Adult teeth are vital parts of life, contributing to oral health and boosting self-esteem, so it’s only natural that most people want to preserve their permanent teeth.
-However, dental damage such as oral trauma, infection, and tooth decay is easy to develop.
-If these issues go untreated, you may require extraction to protect your other teeth and your overall health.
+Adult teeth are a vital part of life, contributing to oral health and self-esteem, so it’s only natural that most people want to preserve their overall smile.
+However, dental damage such as oral trauma, infection, and tooth decay can put your teeth at risk and even threaten your entire physical health.

 If you’re one of the many people worried about their oral health and trying to save their teeth from extraction, then you’ve come to the right place.
-If the damage is caught soon enough, A. Scott Grivas III, DDS, can save your teeth and restore your oral health with root canal treatment.
-Learn how Dr. Grivas can help patients in the Sacramento area enjoy a beautiful, healthy smile again.
+If the damage is caught soon enough, Sacramento restorative dentist, Dr. A. Scott Grivas III, DDS, can save your teeth and restore your oral health with root canal treatment.
+Learn how you can enjoy a beautiful, healthy smile again with Dr. Grivas.

 What Is Root Canal Treatment?

-Root canal treatment, also known as endodontics, is the process of restoring a tooth after the nerve is severely affected by decay or infection, to the point that an extraction is a viable option.
+Root canal treatment, also known as endodontics, is the process of restoring a tooth after the nerve is severely affected by decay or infection.
 During a root canal, Dr. Grivas will remove all damaged tooth material and any infected dental pulp, which is a collection of living tissues and nerves housed inside a hollow space called the pulp chamber.
 After filling and sealing the tooth, the infection is gone and the structural integrity of the tooth is restored.

 Who Needs Root Canal Treatment?

 It’s possible that you need a root canal and may not even know it.
 Sometimes the nerves are so damaged that pain doesn’t even register.
-Dr. Grivas encourages his patients to be vigilant for any possible signs that they may need a root canal.
+Dr. Grivas encourages his patients to be vigilant for any possible signs that may indicate infection.
 Besides pain, other possible signs that you may need a root canal include:

 - Difficulty chewing